chevere/docs/components/Pluggable.md

 $this->hook(anchor: 'anchor-name', argument: $argument);
 ```

 The argument `$argument` is passed by reference and it can be of any type.
-It is intended to be susceptible to be modified by potentially unknown logic instructions.
+It is intended to be susceptible to be modified by unknown logic instructions.

 ::: tip Type-checking
 ✅ Chevere checks that the argument passed by reference doesn't alter its type after running any hook instruction.